xinjuezou-whi/Arduino-sketch_ar2_control/README.md

 #define MOVEIT 0
 ```

+## Limit
-Run the AR2.py.
-Please note that the Cartesian motion is not implemented so far, only joint movement is valid which means the "Millimeters to Jog" is unfunctional.
+* By running the AR2.py, only the joint movement is valid, which means the "Millimeters to Jog" is unfunctional.
+Because the Cartesian motion is not implemented so far
+* Due to the max frequency of Timerinterrupt is up to 1KHz, the max angular velocity of each joint is limitted up to 0.16 rad/s or 8.9 degree/s